 Hello.

-To hear someone out, you need to trust them.
-To trust them, you need to know them.
+In order to be able to trust me, you'll need to know me better.
 So let me tell you a little bit about my life.

-I decided to become a dancer for a year.
-I learned the art of Flamenco in Sevilla until returning to studying.
+I then decided to dance for a year.
+I learned the art of Flamenco in Seville until I returned to studying.

-I finished my double Masters at Aarhus Universitet (Denmark) and Hamburg University (Germany), where I studied with journalists worldwide.
+I finished my double Master’s at Aarhus Universitet (Denmark) and Hamburg University (Germany), where I studied with around 50 journalists worldwide.
+I worked at a Danish research agency and as my professor’s assistant in Hamburg.

-Since then, I have continued collaborating and working with diverse groups in newsrooms or NGOs like Greenpeace International, Reporters Without Borders, and Transparency International.
+Since then, I have also lived in the Netherlands and France, continued collaborating and working with diverse groups in newsrooms or NGOs like Greenpeace International, Reporters Without Borders, and Transparency International.
 The best results, I learned, come out when diverse backgrounds come together if you embrace them.

 Born and brewed in Estonia, I now landed and nested in Moldova.